-When using the Fibonacci Betting system we are dealing with a progressive pattern that, if applied correctly, is bound to return some nice profits among bettors that are capable of keeping up with its rules.
-It was developed by Evan Osborne and Fragiskos Archontakis back in 2007 and it proposes that punters should always bet on a draw, for football matches.
+When using Fibonacci, we are dealing with a negative progression betting system that, if applied correctly, may return some nice profits.
+The specific application we are going to discuss here, was developed by Evan Osborne and Fragiskos Archontakis back in 2007.
+It proposes that punters should always bet on a draw for football matches.
 This system is based on an older theory that was developed in 1989 and it starts from the idea that a draw is one of the most difficult results for bookmakers to predict.
-This gives punters an edge as long as they follow the principles of the Fibonacci Betting system and steadily increase their stake with every bet place.
+This gives punters an edge as long as they stick to the principles of Fibonacci and steadily increase their stake with every bet placed.

-- No matter if the result of the previous bet was a win or a loss, keep increasing your stake following the Fibonacci sequence – 1, 1, 3, 5, 8, 13, 21, 34 and so on.
+- No matter if the result of the previous bet was a win or a loss, keep increasing your stake following the Fibonacci sequence: 1, 1, 2, 3, 5, 8, 13, 21, 34 and so on.

 Using the Fibonacci Betting System in Real Life

 If we take a look at the Premier League 2011-2012 season, 93 out of the 380 matches played ended in a draw, approximately 24.5%.
 The average odds for a match ending as a draw for the entire season were around 4.2, which is greater than the 2.6 threshold.